ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 ---

-Feel free to join our [Discord server](https://discord.gg/p8bwdrjExr) to receive updates and the latest information regarding the contest as well as the [forum post](https://osu.ppy.sh/community/forums/topics/2145873?n=1).
+Feel free to join our [Discord server](https://discord.com/invite/p8bwdrjExr) to receive updates and the latest information regarding the contest, or read the [forum post](https://osu.ppy.sh/community/forums/topics/2145873?n=1) for all the details.

 Best of luck and have fun!